stoneLeaf/timeflies-angular/README.md

 The first order of business was to design a draft of the logo.
 I felt like I needed that and a color scheme before anything else to help me get mental pictures of the layout.
 While I have no talent whatsoever in this area, I managed to make something workable.
 As intended all along, I used a play on the word 'flies' to get a basis for the logo.

 Regarding the general layout, which I had already sketched on plain old paper, I planned to have a full width navigation bar at the top, a content section with fixed width and a minimalist footer.
 While I intended to make it responsive and more elaborate at some point, the primary focus was to produce a basic and workable layout.

+### Router entanglement

+Faithful to my long habit of adding complexity at early stages, I decided it was imperative that the layout for what I called the *lobby* area was different from the one for the logged in user interface.
+While I knew it would require some more advanced structural work, I figured it would simply translate in creating several [sub modules](https://angular.io/guide/module-types) with dedicated [companion routers](https://angular.io/api/router/RouterModule).
+The implementation, *of course*, turned out to be a lot more time consuming that I had anticipated.

+In the end it took me a few hours of frustration and failed attempts to achieve the end goal.
+I could not get my head around nested [router outlets](https://angular.io/api/router/RouterOutlet).
+It felt logic to have a global router outlet in my root component routed to a component from a sub module, which would contain another router outlet filled in turn by a sub router.
+In the end the solution was the `children` property of `Route`, of which I was aware from the beginning but that I had prematurely discarded due to a misconception.
+Thankfully, I had gained a better understanding of Angular routing in the process and was finally satisfied with the result.

+A significant benefit of that structure is that it allows [lazy loading](https://angular.io/guide/lazy-loading-ngmodules).
+Basically, modules can be loaded on a as-needed basis.
+For instance, a visitor could be able to swiftly load the lobby area without fetching right away the *supposed* heavy application interface.
+That feat was accomplished at the root router level, with the `loadChildren` property.
+At that stage it was obviously a bit early but I was glad I had encountered such an important feature.

 ## License